ElcoLuijendijk/beo/manual/beo_manual.md

 If all goes well there should now be a file called ``calculate_reduced_AFT_lengths.so`` in the subdirectory lib, which will be used by Beo to calculate radiation damage and the diffusivity of helium in apatites.
 Currently new updates are planned to convert the fortran code to python, which will remove this requirement.

 Note that there are plans to port the fortran code to cPython to avoid this extra compilation step.
 Feel free to bug me if you have trouble compiling this or if you are interested in a Python only version.

 Beo was tested on Ubuntu 14.04, 16.04 and 18.04

-# Manual and publication

-You can find a manual for beo in the subdirectory [manual](manual).
-The manual contains more background on the model, an explanation of how surface heat flow is modeled and a detailed list and explanation of the model parameters.
-More information on the model code can be found in [Luijendijk (2019)](https://doi.org/10.5194/gmd-12-4061-2019).
-See the bottom of this readme for the full reference for this paper.

-The paper shows model results for two example case studies: the Baden & Schinznach hot springs at the boundary of the Molasse Basin and the Jura, and the Brigerbad hot springs in the Rhone Valley in the Swiss Alps.
-These model runs can be reproduced by using one of the parameter files located in the directory [example_input_files](example_input_files).

 # Model input & output

 ## Model input:

 All model input parameters are contained in a single Python file.
-An example file can be found in [``model_parameters.py``](model_parameters/model_parameters.py) located in the directory [model_parameters](model_parameters).
+An example file can be found in [model_parameters.py](model_parameters/model_parameters.py) located in the directory [model_parameters](model_parameters).
 The class ``ModelParameters`` contains all parameters needed for a single model run.
 See the [manual](manual\beo_manual.pdf) for an explanation of the model parameters.

 ## Multiple model runs

 Optionally you can start automated runs to test a range of parameter combinations.
 This is useful for automated sensitivity or uncertainty analysis.

 The model input file contains a class called ``ParameterRanges``.
 Any parameter value that is included in this class will be used as input for a single model run.
 All results will be stored and written to a comma separated (.csv) file names ``model_output/model_params_and_results_x_runs.csv``.

 You can include any model parameter in the automated runs.
 Simply copy a parameter from the ``ModelParameters`` class into the ``ParameterRanges`` class and add _s to the parameter name.
 For instance to test multiple values of the thermal gradient, add `thermal_gradient_s = [0.03, 0.04, 0.05]` to test the effect of geothermal gradients of 0.03, 0.04 and 0.05 C/m, respectively.